 Southwest Carolina Treatment Center is another rehab facility for opioid addiction.
 The center offers medication-assisted therapy combined with individual counseling and group therapy.
 Needless to say, the program is highly individualized in order to fit every client’s needs.
 Also, Southwest Carolina Treatment Center provides support to family members of an addict.

 Medications such as Methadone and Suboxone ease physical symptoms of addiction, but counseling deals with a psychological aspect of substance abuse.
 This combination has shown as the most successful in opioid addiction treatment.

 The team of experts includes a medical doctor, pharmacist, and licensed counselors.

-LRADAC is alcohol and drug addiction treatment center located in Columbia and Lexington, South Carolina.
+LRADAC is an alcohol and drug addiction treatment center located in Columbia and Lexington, SC.
 The center offers treatment for adults and teenagers.
-They also provide detox services, ADSAP prevention program, and RPP program created for addiction treatment in health care professionals.
+They also provide detox services, ADSAP prevention program, and RPP program created for addiction treatment in healthcare professionals.

-Another notable program that they offer is the Recovering Professionl Program or RPP.
-This program is tailored to suit the needs of people in certain professions like physicians, nurses, pharmacists, dentists and podiatrists.
-The program guarantees absolute confidentiality as it is made to help said professionals to return to their line of work.
+Another notable program that they offer is the Recovering Professional Program, or RPP.
+This program is tailored to suit the needs of people in certain professions like physicians, nurses, pharmacists, dentists, and podiatrists.
+The program guarantees absolute confidentiality as it is made to help said professionals return to their line of work.

 Each program is individualized and based on group and individual counseling, family support, and education.